Just what do those acronyms stand for? Here's our glossary of terms.

 CNM - Certified Nurse Midwife - A registered nurse who has graduated from a nurse-midwifery education program accredited by the Accreditation Commission for Midwifery Education (ACME) and has passed a national certification examination to receive the professional designation of nurse-midwife.
 All 50 states provide CNM licensure.
 National Midwifery Institute is not accredited by ACME and is not a nurse-midwifery program.

 CPM - Certified Professional Midwife - A knowledgeable, skilled and professional independent midwifery practitioner who has met the standards for certification set by the North American Registry of Midwives (NARM) and is qualified to provide the Midwives Model of Care.
 The CPM is the only midwifery credential that requires knowledge about and experience in out-of-hospital settings.
-Of the more than twenty-eight states that currently regulate midwifery as a profession separate from nursing, all (with the exception of New York) license or certify midwives by using either the NARM CPM credential or the NARM CPM Written Examination.
-CPMs are not nurse-midwives.
-Note: This credential may or may not allow you to practice legally in your state.
-Graduates of the National Midwifery Institute's Certificate Program qualify to sit for the NARM CPM Written Examination which, when passed, leads to the CPM Credential.
+Of the more than thirty states that currently regulate midwifery as a profession separate from nursing, all (with the exception of New York) license or certify midwives by using either the CPM credential or the NARM Written Examination.
+This credential may or may not allow you to practice legally in your state.
+Graduates of the National Midwifery Institute's Certificate Program qualify to sit for the NARM Written Examination which, when passed, leads to the CPM Credential.

 DEM - Direct-Entry Midwife - An independent practitioner educated in the discipline of midwifery through apprenticeship, self-study, a midwifery school, a college, or university-based program distinct from the discipline of nursing.
 A direct-entry midwife provides the Midwives Model of Care to healthy women, pregnant people, and newborns through the childbearing cycle primarily in out-of-hospital settings including homes and free-standing birth centers.
 Many states have their own legal requirements for education and licensing of direct-entry midwives.
-Registered Midwives (RM) and Licensed Midwives (LM) are examples of direct-entry midwives.
-DEMs are not nurse-midwives.
+Some DEMs are not licensed or certified, either by choice or because their state of practice offers no mechanism for licensure/certification.

 ICM - International Confederation of Midwives - An accredited non-governmental organization representing midwives and midwifery to organizations worldwide, to achieve common goals in the care of mothers and newborns.